QuLab-IT/Instrumental/docs/ngc.rst

 Configuration
 ------------

-The NGC2D can be configured with the following settings:
+The NGC controllers can be configured with the following settings:

 Serial Port Settings
 ~~~~~~~~~~~~~~~~~~